vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH.md

 > whereas in ordinary language,
 since there verbal exchange is possible also to the unsophisticated,
-this determination of the nature of word and meaning is not attended to.139
+this determination of the nature of word and meaning is not attended to.

-139: read na hi kriyākārye vyutpannaḥ sthāyi kāryam.
 </details>